jonnyleealas/401-Reads/udemy/Heaps/priorityQueue.md

 # Summary
 - Its similar to a regular heap insert method except it has an added element called priority.
 - Also we need to create a node that takes a value and a priority.

+# Notes
+- When checking left child I must remember to set a conditional to check whether rightChild is < than length.
+If if is we can compare the rest.